JoseAngelGarciaSanchez/NLI/README.md

 ```
 ## Results

-Our model achieves an AUC of 89.3% on the SNLI Dataset.
+Our model achieves an accuracy of 89.3% on the SNLI Dataset.
 For a detailed analysis of our methodology, experiments, and results, please refer to our [paper](https://github.com/Pse1234/NLI/blob/main/Natural_Language_Inference.pdf).

 ## Contributing